 Relationships between myself and others, between myself and work, between myself and a greater purpose.

 The brain sends bad feedback signals quicker than good.
 We are wired for negativity bias.

 Three best ways to change thought patterns:

 CBT (Cognitive Behavioural Therapy)

-A Metaphor for the mind.
+Throughout the Happiness Hypothesis, this metaphor is used.
 The rider and the elephant.

 The rider and the elephant are often in conflict.
 The elephant usually wins.